-Building a $0.50/Month Market Intelligence Platform on AWS
+Building a $0.50/Month AI-Powered Market Intelligence Platform on AWS

-How I built a professional-grade financial analysis system for tracking market trends for less than the cost of a coffee
+How I built a professional-grade financial analysis system that serves 100 users for less than the cost of a coffee

 The Challenge

-I wanted to build a market intelligence platform for tracking market trends that could:
+I wanted to build a market intelligence platform that could:

 - Track 214 stocks across all major sectors